 - sterilization surgeries on dogs and cats, and other procedures such as cystotomy, amputations, dental surgery, hernia repair, and enucleation.

 - Provide oversight to the quality of medical care provided to WHS animals.
-Work collaboratively with the S/N Clinic Veterinarian, Animal Care Manager (ACM), and Customer Care Manager (CCM) to ensure that animals receive prescribed treatments and medications; patient rechecks occur regularly and in a timely manner; and that animal care staff adhere to treatment and disease control protocols and standards.
+Work collaboratively with the Lead Veterinarian, Animal Care Manager (ACM), and Customer Care Manager (CCM) to ensure that animals receive prescribed treatments and medications; patient rechecks occur regularly and in a timely manner; and that animal care staff adhere to treatment and disease control protocols and standards.